 As a long term IEEE SSIT member (and Web Administrator) I'm committed to tracking and keeping abreast of these emergent technologies from information systems, engineering and social impact perspectives.

-Unbeknown's to many people I have been involved in the research, development and direct application of wearable technologies in the education, training and information communication technology context since 1998.
+Unbeknown's to many people I have been involved in the research, development and direct application of wearable technologies in the education, training and information communication technology context since 1998 and yet it is with the very ‘mothership’ that I have the greatest concerns about that I will voice through this thesis.

 My first engagement with wearable (luggable and bearable technologies) was a Protection Care Worker and Education Officer with the Department of Family and Children welfare services, principally an integrated body worn mobile and pager alert device in 1997 / 98.
 I had in my charge Wards of the State and my role was to investigate truancy (in conjunction with police), on call incidents, juvenile justice programs all which depended on highly dependable ICT systems.